toddledev/documentation/docs/15-connecting-data/03-call-an-api/index.md

 # Call an API

-After [configuring an API](/connecting-data/working-with-apis), you can to trigger the API call and access the returned data.
+After [configuring an API](/connecting-data/working-with-apis), you can trigger the API call and access the returned data.

 There are two ways to trigger API calls: